ckeditor/ckeditor5/README.md

 [![Dependency Status](https://img.shields.io/david/ckeditor/ckeditor5.svg)](https://david-dm.org/ckeditor/ckeditor5)
 [![devDependency Status](https://img.shields.io/david/dev/ckeditor/ckeditor5.svg)](https://david-dm.org/ckeditor/ckeditor5?type=dev)

-## Project Status (September 2017)
+## Project Status (October 2017)

-Version 0.11.0 was released on September 3, 2017.
-This is the 11th developer preview of the new CKEditor 5.
+1.0.0-alpha.1 was released on October 3, 2017.
+This is the 12th developer preview of the new CKEditor 5.

-Read more in the [CKEditor 5 v0.11.0 release blog post](https://github.com/ckeditor/ckeditor5-design/issues/180) and check the [CKEditor 5 sample](https://ckeditor5.github.io/).
+Read more about the status of the project in the [CKEditor 5 v1.0.0-alpha.1 release blog post](https://github.com/ckeditor/ckeditor5-design/issues/181).

-**Version 0.11.0 is the last release before v1.0.0-alpha**.
-The alpha version will be followed by a several releases before it reaches v1.0.0.
+The first alpha version will be followed by a several releases before it reaches v1.0.0.
 See the [roadmap to 1.0.0 and beyond](https://github.com/ckeditor/ckeditor5-design/issues/172).

+## Demos

+To play with the editors see the [CKEditor 5 Builds](https://ckeditor.com/ckeditor-5-builds/) website.

+You can also find out more examples (such as [Markdown output](https://docs.ckeditor.com/ckeditor5/latest/features/markdown.html) or [text autoformatting](https://docs.ckeditor.com/ckeditor5/latest/features/autoformat.html)) in the [Features](https://docs.ckeditor.com/ckeditor5/latest/features/index.html) section of the documentation.

 ### Follow us!